What Would Be The Best Running Gel For My Sensitive Stomach?

 So, we know that energy gels are not bad for us when used correctly.
 We know when we should fuel during a marathon.
 And, we know that there are many energy gel products out there to try from.
 This means there will always be an option for those with sensitive stomachs.

 But, if you’re looking for a particular brand suggestion, then look towards Spring Energy Gels UK.
-They are made with natural ingredients and provide easy absorption for little gut irritation.
+They are made with natural ingredients and easy absorption for little gut irritation.

-If the running gel for your sensitive stomach is a too strong, consider taking smaller doses over regular intervals.
+If the running gel for your sensitive stomach is too strong, consider taking smaller doses over regular intervals.
 This is quite common near the end of the race where blood has been stripped from the stomach to other muscles and you may find it hard to ingest.
 If you take a ¼ of a gel packet every 5-minutes, you will be getting the same energy boost as consuming it at once.

 For more information about different kinds of energy gel and where to find Spring Energy Gels UK, have a look at our other blog Energy Gels for Long Distance Running which reviews specific energy gel brands, what they’re made of and how each of them can be used in your marathon.